 Figure 1 illustrates the positive correlation between measures of the power to tax and of financial development, and between both of these and income per capita.
-It graphs the share of government revenue raised from income taxes as a share of GDP against the average private credit to GDP ratio (both measured in 1995), with countries below median income per capita marked by red dots and countries above median income per capita marked with blue dots.
+It graphs the share of government revenue raised from income taxes as a share of GDP against the average private credit to GDP ratio (both measured as a percentage in 1995), with countries below median income per capita marked by red dots and countries above median income per capita marked with blue dots.
 As the regression line indicates, income taxes and private credit are positive correlated.
 Poorer countries are scattered to the south west in the graph, while the richer ones cluster in the north east.
 Our theory will emphasize that nothing causal can be read into these correlation patterns.
 Whatever the explanation for these cross-country correlations, they are hard to square with simplistic notions that having a small government is a precondition for being a rich and developed nation; they rather suggest that higher taxation and financial development have common underlying causes.

 In this paper, we propose a model to better understand some of these theoretical, historical, and empirical issues.
+The contribution is to put together a number of factors in a unified framework.
 Of course, we cannot build a model of everything, so we focus on two specific aspects of state capacity.
 In our framework, regulation of market supporting measures and tax rates are endogenous "policy choices".
 But these are constrained by the state's legal and fiscal capacity, "economic institutions" inherited from the past.
 Current policy choices also reflect "political institutions" inherited from the past.
 We then explore the relationships between taxes and property rights, redistribution vs. the provision of public goods, income levels, and political regimes.
-Key to our model is to treat the state's legal and fiscal capacity as ex ante investments under uncertainty.2 use results from monotone comparative statics, which considerably simplifies he analysis.
-More substantively, the complementarity suggests a new way of thinking about several issues such as the interaction between economic growth and the size of government.
-On the empirical side, the complementarity leads to the prediction that we should find common determinants of both types of state capacity.
+Key to our model is to treat the state's legal and fiscal capacity as ex ante investments under uncertainty.